Kagurabachi: Hishaku

 The leader of the Hishaku and the man who orchestrated the group's murder of Kunishige and theft of his Enchanted Blades, doing so as part of an attempt to wield the Shinuchi for himself.
-Due to his status and actions, he is Chihiro's arch nemesis, and as such, his primary target of revenge.
-Yura also visited Samura at his house to make a contract with him in exchange of information soon after the Hishaku's raid on the Rokuhiras' residence.
+Due to his status and actions, he is Chihiro's arch nemesis and, as such, his primary target of revenge.
+Yura also visited Samura at his house to make a contract with him in exchange for information, soon after the Hishaku's raid on the Rokuhiras' residence.
 He is always calm and possesses a strong degree of confidence in his plans, going as far as to risk his life on a simple coin flip, believing that God is on his side.
+Yura initially planned to kill the Sword Master in order to wield the Shinuchi.
+However, after speaking with Akemura Soga, he changed his mind and decided to work with him to achieve their seemingly similar goals.
+He had a wife at one point in his life, though she died for unknown reasons.
+After being gravely wounded in his battle against Chihiro, Yura allowed Akemura to possess his body.